emmt/YFITSIO/README.md

 [CFITSIO library](http://heasarc.gsfc.nasa.gov/fitsio/fitsio.html).
 FITS
 (for Flexible Image Transport System) is a file format mostly used in astronomy.
-When complete, this plug-in will supersede the functionalities implented by `"fits.i"` in pure Yorick, in the mean time the prefix `fitsio_` is used to avoid confusion with the `fits_` suffix used by the routines defined in by `"fits.i"`.
+When complete, this plug-in will supersede the functionalities implemented by `"fits.i"` in pure Yorick, in the mean time the prefix `fitsio_` is used to avoid confusion with the `fits_` suffix used by the routines defined by `"fits.i"`.

 Installation